amassivek/amassivek.github.io/sigprop.md

 ## Learning in a Forward Pass

 ### The Signal Propagation Framework (SP)
 I present here, the Framework for Learning and Inference in a Forward Pass, called Signal Propagation.
-SP proves a straightforward solution to  SP is a least constrained method for learning, and yet has better performance, efficiency, and compatibility than previous alternatives to backpropagation.
+It is a satisfyingly straightforward solution to temporal and spatial credit assignment.
+SP is a least constrained method for learning, and yet has better performance, efficiency, and compatibility than previous alternatives to backpropagation.
 It also has better efficiency and compatibility than backpropagation.
 SP provides a reasonable performance tradeoff for efficiency and compatibility; significantly better than previous approaches.
 (In general, backpropagation is the best performing algorithm.)

 SP is free of constraints for learning to take place, with:
 - only a forward pass, no backward pass